thosgood/this-weeks-finds/markdown/1-50/week26.md

 physics.
 The dilemma is particularly acute for Hawking, because he has a more reason than most to avoid resorting to additional boundary conditions.
-They conflict with the spirit of his NBC, namely that one restrict possible histories for the universe to those that \`are finite in extent but have no boundaries, edges, or singularities.'
+They conflict with the spirit of his NBC, namely that one restrict possible histories for the universe to those that 'are finite in extent but have no boundaries, edges, or singularities.'

-Hawking tells us how initially he thought that this proposal favoured the former horn of the above dilemma: \`I thought at first that the no boundary condition did indeed imply that disorder would decrease in the contracting phase.'
-He changed his mind, however, in response to objections from two colleagues: \`I realized that I had made a mistake: the no boundary condition implied that disorder would in fact continue to increase during the contraction.
+Hawking tells us how initially he thought that this proposal favoured the former horn of the above dilemma: 'I thought at first that the no boundary condition did indeed imply that disorder would decrease in the contracting phase.'
+He changed his mind, however, in response to objections from two colleagues: 'I realized that I had made a mistake: the no boundary condition implied that disorder would in fact continue to increase during the contraction.
 The thermodynamic and psychological arrows of time would not reverse when the universe begins to contract or